JetBrains/amper/docs/Documentation.md

 It requires some investment in the IntelliJ platform, so we haven't yet done it._

 ```
-|-src/             # common and platform-specisic code
+|-src/             # common and platform-specific code
 |  |-main.kt
 |  |-util.kt       #  API with ‘expect’ part
 |  |-util@ios.kt   #  API implementation with ‘actual’ part for iOS